 Getting More Fibre in Your Diet

 The good news is fibre is abundant.
 You can obtain all of the soluble and insoluble fibre you need from food such as vegetables, fruits, whole grains, legumes, oats, and nuts.
 There are fibre-enriched versions of your favorites food that make for easy swaps in your everyday diet.
 If you find you are still not receiving enough fibre from your diet, consider adding a fibre supplement to your regime.
 These days, fibre supplements come in every form from easy-to-swallow capsules to powders and even gummies.
 Still need some creative ways to sneak in extra fibre?
-Here are some of our favorite pro tips:
+Here are some of our favourite pro tips:

 - Swap out fruit juices with whole fruits